 - Place the sorbet on the counter to soften.

-- Next, place the chocolate sandwich cookies and melted butters in your food processor.
+- Next, place the chocolate sandwich cookies and melted butters in your food processor and blend until the cookies become sandy.
 (No food processor?
 No prob!
 Smash the cookies in a large ziplock using a rolling pin or your fists!
 Just be sure to leave a crack for air to escape at the top.
 Afterwards, pour the melted butters in, and then shake it all together.)

 - Pour the cookie mixture into a pie pan and use your fingers to evenly spread and press on the bottom and up the sides to create the crust.